Chemistry Graduate Program Handbook

 7. ARM and Ph.D.
 Committees

-The evaluation and monitoring of the academic and research progress of each graduate student are conducted through interactions between the student and two faculty committees.
+The evaluation and monitoring of the academic and research progress of each graduate student is conducted through interactions between the student and two faculty committees.
 These faculty committees are the Academic and Research Monitoring (ARM) Committee and the Ph.D.
 Committee.
-The members of these committees are chosen by the student in consultation with the student’s research director, subject to the approval of the department chair.
-The dean of the Graduate School formally appoints faculty to Ph.D.
+The members of these committees are chosen by the student in consultation with student’s research director, subject to the approval by the Chair of the Department.
+The Dean of the Graduate School formally appoints faculty to Ph.D.
 Committees.
 In all decisions rendered by these committees, a simple majority vote of committee members must agree to each decision.

 The student’s Ph.D.
-Committee consists of not fewer than four members of the graduate faculty and must include the three members of the student’s ARM Committee and at least one additional faculty member.
+Committee consists of not fewer than four members of the graduate faculty and must include the three members of the student’s ARM committee and at least one additional faculty member.
+A listing of graduate faculty begins on page 190 of the Graduate School Catalog.
 Three members of the Ph.D.
-Committee must hold a faculty appointment in chemistry and one member should hold their primary appointment in a department other than chemistry.
+Committee must hold a faculty appointment in Chemistry and one member should hold their primary appointment in a department other than Chemistry.
 Should an existing Ph.D.
 Committee lose one or more faculty members, the new minimum of four faculty members will automatically apply.

 8. Preliminary Examination

-Students must complete a Preliminary Examination requirement by October 31 of their second year of graduate study (or March 31 for students entering spring semester).
+Students must complete a Preliminary Examination requirement by 31 October of their second year of graduate study (or 31 March for students entering Spring Semester).
 The Preliminary Examination represents the student’s first experience to defend his or her research in both written and oral formats.
 Students will provide their ARM Committee members with a written summary of their research progress to date.
-The written document should be in proposal format and consist of a research objective and specific aims, a statement of the significance of the research, and brief background review of relevant literature, and a detailed progress report of their research results of their proposed thesis research.
+The written document should be in proposal format and consist of a research objective and specific aims, a statement of the significance of the research and brief background review of relevant literature, and a detailed progress report of their research results of their proposed thesis research.
 Students will meet with their ARM Committee no sooner than one week following the distribution of their written summary to give an oral presentation of their research summary followed by discussion with their committee members.
-The research report should be two pages in length including all figures, schemes, and references, plus a half-page abstract/project summary.
-The oral presentation should be 20-30 minutes.
+The research report should be two pages in length including all figures, schemes, and references, plus a half-page abstract/project summary; the oral presentation should be 20-30 minute.

 9. Ph.D.
 Qualifying Examination

 Students must complete their Ph.D.
-Qualifying Examination requirement by March 15 of their third year of graduate study (October 15 for students entering in spring semester).
+Qualifying Examination requirement by 15 March of their third year of graduate study (15 October for students entering in Spring Semester).
+Students who fail to schedule their Qualifying Exam during the semester in which their deadline occurs will be placed automatically on research probation.
 Students must earn a total of at least 24 quality hours of graduate coursework with a GPA of 3.0 or better prior to taking this examination.
 The results of the Ph.D.
 Qualifying Examination must be completed within a period of four weeks, and a student is permitted only two opportunities to pass this examination.
 Students present their Ph.D.
 Qualifying Examination to their Ph.D.
 Committee.
 The student will inform the DGS of the faculty members recommended to serve on the student’s Ph.D.
 Committee and the date, time, and location of the Qualifying Examination by submission of the appropriate forms, by email.
-The Director of Graduate Studies will then request that the Graduate School officially appoint the Ph.D.
-Committee and schedule the exam.
+The Director of Graduate Studies will then request that the Graduate School officially appoint the Ph.D. committee and schedule the exam.
 These requests must be made at least two weeks in advance of the exam date.
-The dean of the Graduate School approves the formation of the student’s Ph.D.
+The Dean of the Graduate School approves the formation of the student’s Ph.D.
 Committee, the scheduling of the Ph.D.
 Qualifying Examination, and notifies each Ph.D.
 Committee member of the time, date, and location of the exam.

 10. Independent Research Proposal and ARM Committee Review

-At least six months prior to the Final Defense, students must complete a mock written submission and subsequent defense of a research project original to their own thinking followed immediately by an ARM Committee review.
-In consultation with their research director, students should choose to follow either relevant parts of the PHS 416 Research Training Plan format (see Appendix) or the complete Petroleum Research Foundation Doctoral New Investigator Proposal format for their written proposal.
+By May 15th of their fourth year and at least six months prior to the Final Defense, students must complete a mock written submission and subsequent defense of a research project original to their own thinking followed immediately by an ARM Committee Review.
+In consultation with their Research Director, students should choose to follow either relevant parts of the PHS 416 Research Training Plan format or the complete Petroleum Research Foundation Doctoral New Investigator Proposal format for their written proposal (see Appendix A).
 This requirement gives students experience in formulating and presenting a formal research proposal and develops the independent and creative thinking skills of the student.
 The Independent Research Proposal is a graduation requirement rather than a formal degree requirement.

 Students should distribute their written proposal to their Ph.D.
 Committee at least one week in advance of the oral examination.
 Reference materials cited in the proposal must be returned to the library for the use of the committee.
 The oral examination assesses the originality, knowledge, and capacity for independent critical analytical thought by the student, as well as his or her ability as a scholar.
 This examination usually lasts about two hours, but the student’s oral presentation of the original proposal is limited to approximately 25 minutes.
-Outcomes of this examination include earned grades of excellent, very good, good, fair, or flawed.
-Proposals earning a grade of flawed by a majority of committee members are unacceptable and are to be revised or repeated as dictated by the student’s Ph.D.
+Outcomes of this examination include earned grades of Excellent, Very Good, Good, Fair, or Flawed.
+Proposals earning a grade of “Flawed” by a majority of Committee members are unacceptable and are to be revised or repeated as dictated by the student’s Ph.D.
 Committee.
-The research director should inform the DGS of the outcome of this examination.
+The Research Director should inform the Director of Graduate Studies of the outcome of this examination.

 11. Dissertation